p-szymo/poetrydb_poem_generator/README.md

 - **README.md** - this very file!
 - **app.py** - file with app layout and auto_pometizer function (reconfigured for use with Streamlit).
 - **auto_pometizer.ipynb** - the main workbook, polished, from beginning to end.
 One can start by opening from the Markov dictionary.
-- **functions.py** - text file with functions, from api calls to the final poetry generator.
+- **functions.py** - text file with functions, from API calls to the final poetry generator.
 - **poems_dictionary.json** - the hero poetry dictionary.
 - **poems_raw.txt** - the initial string compiled from PoetryDB.
 - **requirements.txt** - requirement for Heroku deploy.